surferbv/diceware/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4, NodeJS v8.9.2, NPM 1.5.4, and the latest CDN's of Bootstrap.

-## Diceware Demonstration
+## Diceware demonstration
 Click on this YouTube link [Diceware](https://www.youtube.com/watch?v=rlnDk_wzl18) to view a demonstration of the application.

-## Initial Setup and Running The Development server
+## Initial setup and running development server

 1. Install NodeJS v8.9.2 which should come with NPM 1.5.4 via [NodeJS](https://nodejs.org/en/download/)
 2. Install Angualr-CLI `npm install @angular/cli`